coolAlias/StructureGenerationAPI/README.md

 FEATURES
 ========
+- NEW: Linked Structure Generator let's you generate multiple structures at a time with specified location and rotation
-- NEW: Preview mode let's you see where the structure will generate
+- Preview mode let's you see where the structure will generate
 - Add custom structures to the world during world generation
 - Generate custom structures in the world with the click of a button
 - Auto-rotation of structures ensures it will always face the player